CGP Grey

-CGP Grey is a British–Irish–American educational YouTuber, podcaster, and live streamer based in the United Kingdom who creates explanatory videos on subjects including politics, geography, economics, sociology, history, philosophy, and culture.
-In addition to video production, he is known for creating and hosting the podcasts Hello Internet with Brady Haran and Cortex with Myke Hurley.
+CGP Grey is an American educational YouTuber, podcaster, and live streamer based in the United Kingdom who creates explanatory videos on subjects including politics, geography, economics, sociology, history, philosophy, and culture.
+He created and hosts the podcasts Hello Internet with Brady Haran and Cortex with Myke Hurley.

 Early life and career

 Grey grew up on Staten Island in New York City.
 He went to college in upstate New York, earning two degrees: one in physics and another in sociology.
 When Grey was a child, his father applied for Irish citizenship on his behalf, and he gained dual American–Irish citizenship.

 Grey's Irish citizenship allowed him to move to the United Kingdom.
 He attended a masters program in economics and became a physics teacher while in London.

 Content

 Grey's primary YouTube channel, CGP Grey, predominantly features explanatory videos on subjects including politics, geography, economics, history, productivity, the Internet, transportation, vexillology, science, American culture, and British culture.
 The videos intend to debunk common misconceptions or answer everyday questions people may hold.

 The videos feature Grey narrating over animations, stock footage, and still photographs.
 While nearly all of his videos feature his voice, his face has never been shown in his videos, and he almost always has his face obscured when appearing in other people's videos; he generally uses a stick figure with glasses to represent himself.
 He has stated that the presentation style of his videos is influenced by that of Ben "Yahtzee" Croshaw's Zero Punctuation series.

 Grey's video that debunks popular misconceptions has been featured on CBS, as has his video about the history of the British royal family.
 Two videos differentiate London and the City of London, while explaining the history and government of the latter.
 Another two videos explaining copyright law and the Electoral College have been featured on Mashable.
 The channel also explains the economic disadvantages of US one-cent coins in a video titled Death to Pennies.
 Other videos, including How to Become Pope, have received media attention and have been used in instructional settings.
 His video on the American debt limit received praise from economists.

 Grey's video Humans Need Not Apply was covered by Business Insider and Huffington Post, and his animated video of Nick Bostrom's "The Fable of the Dragon-Tyrant" was "unanimously praised" by the Life Extension Advocacy Foundation.
 In collaboration with fellow YouTuber Kurzgesagt, he produced a video titled "You Are Two" which discusses the right brain versus the left brain.
 Popular Mechanics featured videos by Grey about airplane boarding and traffic congestion.